 For those new to the ‘blue octave down’ effect, it’s a fuzz box which adds an artificial, monophonic, synth-like two-octaves-down tone to your guitar sound.
 This sound is blended into the fuzz sound using the ‘blend’ control, which goes from pure fuzz to pure monophonic bass synth-tone (on the Reuss pedals, the ‘blend’ control is actually reversed compared to a vintage unit, so that you are dialing in more octave-down content to your sound as you turn it up)

 I believe the devil is in the detail, and the key to the great sound of the Reuss RSH pedals are the strict use of vintage new old stock semiconductors.
-The current pedals are made with rare, ITT brand 1N270 germanium diodes made in the 1970s - along with new old stock Panasonic 2SC1849 transistors.
-Both are the same parts as can be found in vintage 70s MXR pedals.
+The current pedals are made with rare G.E. brand 1N270 germanium diodes made in 1969 - along with new old stock Panasonic 2SC1849 transistors.
+The same as in vintage 1970s MXR pedals.

 The RSH-03 features old-school carbon film resistors like the original 70s pedals.
 The RSH-version of the blue octave fuzz circuit is based on the original pre-1977 circuit which is more primitive, noisy and chaotic.
 Expect glitchy tracking of the octave tone and poor gating.

 Like all Reuss pedals, the RSH-03 is completely handmade in the European Union.

 The RSH-03 features the popular 'C11 mod' as a switchable option via a 'dip switch' at the circuit board inside the pedal.
 The 'C11 mod' makes the 'blue octave fuzz' brighter sounding, and it's a very popular modification, which I have had a lot of inquiries for.